Comic Books: What They’re Worth and Where to Sell Them

 Where to sell your comic booksThere are multiple places you can sell comic books, including online comic book stores, local brick-and-mortar comic shops, auction websites, auction houses, and local classifieds.
 Below, we’ll break down the pros and cons of each; but first, it’s helpful to understand what motivates different types of comic book buyers.

 Online comic stores and bookstoresOnline comic stores and bookstores are staffed with experts who understand the value of your comic books, which means sales are quick and your payment will arrive a few days after they receive your comics.
 These companies offer cash payouts, though many additionally offer consignment services and store credit (which can net more value if you’d like to buy new comic books post-sale).
-Though fast and convenient, online comic stores and bookstores generally do not pay top dollar for comics because they need to resell your comics for a profit on the retail side.

 |Have more books to sell?
 Find the best place to sell any used book|